 Is Vehicle Tracking Legal?

-Yes and no, depending on where and how vehicle tracking is used.
-Covertly tracking someone else’s car is definitely illegal.
-But if you do it the right way, letting your employees know of the installation, and safeguarding the data collected in as per the law, it’s legal.
-If you fail to alert your employees, and if you use the information to victimise them, it's illegal.
-To answer this question definitively, you would have to read all of the related laws provided below;
+Yes and no, depending on how you use the GPS tracker.
+Tracking someone else’s car without their consent is definitely illegal.
+However, if you track what’s yours or inform your employees of the installation in a business fleet and safeguard the data collected as per the law, it’s legal.
+If you fail to alert your employees or use the information to victimize them, you will have trouble with the authorities.